hoodoer/Top-Port-Slicer/README.md

 # Top-Port-Slicer
 Python script to give you subsets of the nmap "top-ports".
 For example, I want the 10th to 100th most common TCP ports.
-Why would you want to skip the top 10 ports?
+Why would you want to skip the first 10 ports in this example?
 Because you already scanned them :)

 Useful on external network assessments when you have a lot of scanning to do.